Fliplet/fliplet-agent/README.md

 ## Get started

-Create a simple file with with `.yml` extension and the following configuration:
+Create a simple file with with `.yml` extension (or grab a [sample copy here](https://raw.githubusercontent.com/Fliplet/fliplet-agent/master/sample.yml)) with the following configuration details and replace with your own settings where appropriate:

 ```yml
 # Fliplet API authorisation token taken from Fliplet Studio